Uwttn/react-portfolio/README.md

 ### Application Development for Field Use:

-Thave built easy-to-use digital mapping tools that help field teams access and display geographical information on-the-go.
+I built easy-to-use digital mapping tools that help field teams access and display geographical information on-the-go.
 These tools are particularly useful for our partners and vendors who need to access map-based information remotely.

 ### Analysis for Planning and Reporting: